Interface IPerformance

 Remarks

-Where Screenplay is being used for automated testing, a performance corresponds to a single test.
+As noted above, when Screenplay is being used for automated testing, the performance method corresponds directly to a single test.
 In the testing framework that might be called a "scenario", a "test", a "test case", or a "theory".
 When using Screenplay within a testing integration, the performance corresponds very closely to the current Scenario.

-This interface is the representation of the scope of such a performance method in the Screenplay architecture.
-One instance of an object implementing this interface - "the performance object" - corresponds to one execution of such a method.
-The performance object also corresponds to the lifetime of the dependency injection scope; a new scope is created for each performance.
+The object which implements this interface is the representation of the the method described above.
+One instance of this type - "the performance object" - corresponds to one execution of such a method.
+The performance object also corresponds to the lifetime of a dependency injection scope; a new scope is created for each performance.
 Within a DI scope, the performance object is an injectable service.
 You may wish to read a diagram showing how screenplays, performances, actors and performables relate to one another.

 Properties